kivlor/ludum-dare-35/LOG.md

 #### 22:14

-Calling it a night, I'm exhusted 😴 I still haven't got the shift mechanic working but that's ok.
+Calling it a night, I'm exhausted 😴 I still haven't got the shift mechanic working but that's ok.
 I have a decent idea on how to implement it but it will take some refactoring.